Unfitted finite element modelling of surface-bulk viscous flows in animal cells: Conclusions

 Beyond morphogenetic deformations, our approach could be extended to study 3D cell motility in viscous environments~\cite{poincloux2011contractility,hawkins2011spontaneous,farutin2019crawling}, including key additional mechanisms such as the membrane-to-cortex mechanical coupling~\cite{de2023cell}, and the mechanochemical interaction with regulatory proteins~\cite{gross2017active}.
 In particular, mutually inhibitory signaling circuits—often modeled by nonlinear reaction-diffusion systems~\cite{goehring2011polarization,gross2019guiding,de2024long}—play a key role in symmetry breaking and polarity establishment.

 Mechanochemical coupling between cortical mechanics, surface-localized active proteins, and bulk-distributed passive species~\cite{howard2011turing} generally involves surface-bulk exchange of molecular components.
 Such coupling has been shown to underlie intracellular pattern formation~\cite{halatek2018self,brauns2021bulk,francis2024spatial}.
-Our unfitted framework can be easily adapted to simulate such processes, by solving advection-reaction-diffusion equations both on the cortex and in the cytoplasmic bulk, while preserving a sharp interface description.
+Our unfitted framework could address these scenarios with mass-conserving or, more generally, structure-preserving schemes~\cite{contri2025finite} for the robust solution of advection-reaction-diffusion equations both on the cortex and in the cytoplasmic bulk, while preserving a sharp interface description.
 This feature provides a significant advantage over diffuse-interface or phase-field approaches~\cite{marth2014signaling,camley2017crawling,aland2023phase}, enabling a more accurate resolution of the interface, and avoids alternative approximations using projection methods~\cite{burkart2024dimensionality}.

 Further developments could incorporate the polar and nematic ordering of cortical actin filaments~\cite{salbreux2009hydrodynamics,salbreux2022theory}, which are known to interact with gradients in cortical flow during cell division~\cite{reymann2016cortical,Mirza_2024}.
 Our unfitted framework could again prove advantageous in this context, simplifying the otherwise technical body-fitted FE formulation and implementation of tensorial fields on moving curved surfaces~\cite{nestler2019finite,torres2020approximation,nitschke2025active}.